andrewmcodes/bridgetown-inline-svg/README.md

 bundle add bridgetown-inline-svg -g bridgetown_plugins
 ```

-or add the following to your `Gemfile`:
+Or add the following to your `Gemfile`:

 ```ruby
 group :bridgetown_plugins do